paytm-temp/deepseek-using-vllm-on-eks/README.md

 # Verify that a new Node has been created
 kubectl get nodes -l owner=data-engineer

 # Check the logs to confirm that vLLM has started
+# Select the command based on the accelerator you choose to deploy.
-kubectl logs deployment.apps/deepseek-deployment -n deepseek
+kubectl logs deployment.apps/deepseek-gpu-vllm-chart -n deepseek kubectl logs deployment.apps/deepseek-neuron-vllm-chart -n deepseek
 ```

 You should see the log entry **Application startup complete** once the deployment is ready.